bdubaut/bdubaut/README.md

 Former Engineering Manager and interim Head of Technology at Impraise, a local scale-up in the HR-tech space recently acquired by BetterUp.
 Represented engineering at senior leadership level, creating architectural blueprints for company-wide initiatives and laying out the tech principles for the engineering team.

-Domain driven design, agile advocate and OKR aficionado, Elixir enthusiast, coach, and former pro baseball player wannabe.
+Domain driven design, Agile and DevOps mindset advocate, OKR aficionado, Elixir enthusiast, coach, and former pro baseball player wannabe.
 Dog walker at lunch and whiskey & cocktail connoisseur after dinner.

 ## Publications
 ### Making mistakes with GraphQL